linuxboot/heads-wiki/About/Heads-threat-model.md

 The firmware in the system's motherboard contains the code that the CPU executes on startup.
 This is usually the BIOS or UEFI firmware and the complexity of it means that there are many possible attacks.
-[Thunderstrike](https://trmm.net/Thunderstrike) Too many UEFI vulnerablities to list...</ref> Intel has provided features like Boot Guard to try to verify signatures on the firmware; this can hash the firmware into the TPM PCR0 (Measured Boot) before the CPU starts or take more drastic measures like halting to boot process upon signature failure (Verified
+[Thunderstrike](https://trmm.net/Thunderstrike) Too many UEFI vulnerablities to list...
+Intel has provided features like Boot Guard to try to verify signatures on the firmware; this can hash the firmware into the TPM PCR0 (Measured Boot) before the CPU starts or take more drastic measures like halting to boot process upon signature failure (Verified